How is MONJUVI unique?

 immune cells to kill the cancer cells.

-• 37% of people reached complete remission, the disappearance of all signs of cancer in response to treatment.
+*Complete remission: the disappearance of all signs of cancer in response to treatment.
 This does not always mean the cancer has been cured.

-• 18% of people reached partial remission, a decrease (usually at least 50% in DLBCL) in the size of a tumor, or in the extent of cancer in the body, in response to treatment.
+Partial remission: a decrease (usually at least 50% in DLBCL) in the size of a tumor, or in the extent of cancer in the body, in response to treatment.

 How your condition progresses and how you may respond to MONJUVI depends on your individual circumstances.

-MONJUVI, in combination with lenalidomide, was approved by the US Food and Drug Administration (FDA) based on results from the first analysis.
+MONJUVI, in combination with lenalidomide, was approved by the US Food and Drug Administration (FDA) based on results from the 1-year analysis.
+The FDA has not reviewed results from the 5-year analysis, and these results are not included in the final FDA-approved Prescribing Information.

 Learn more about how you will receive MONJUVI and your treatment schedule.